drocheam/optrace/docs/source/details/color.rst

 In a subsequent step, the spectral distributions of the color channel primaries are treated as probability density functions (pdfs).
 A key property of a pdf is that its integral over the entire domain (the area under the curve) must be normalized to unity, representing a total probability of 1.
-This normalization process effectively cancels out any multiplicative factors in the channel curves, as well as the relative scaling between the channels.
+This normalization process effectively cancels any multiplicative factors in the channel curves, as well as the relative scaling between the channels.
 To compensate for this effect on luminance, the mixing ratio of each channel is rescaled by the area under its corresponding spectral curve.
 Since this area is proportional to the probability ratio,